bjcai-phys/bjcai-phys.github.io/_pages/about.md

 ### Related Links:

+12/9/2025 Acceptance of our [New Preprint: Trace Anomaly at Neutron Star Centers](https://arxiv.org/abs/2511.03714) for publication in *Physical Review D*

 12/5/2025 [New Preprint: Review Paper on Nucleon Short-Range Correlations and Dense Matter Equation of State](https://arxiv.org/abs/2512.04206)

 11/11/2025 [New Preprint: On Sharp Phase Transitions in Cold Neutron Stars](https://arxiv.org/abs/2511.08380)